AdaCore/spark2014/docs/ug/gnatprove_by_example/loop.rst

    :language: ada
    :linenos:

-The first loop invariant expresses that all elements up to the current loop index ``J`` have been incremented.
-The second loop invariant expresses that other elements have not been modified (using :ref:`Attribute Loop_Entry`).
-With this combined loop invariant, |GNATprove| is able to prove the postcondition of ``Map_Arr_Incr``, namely that all elements of the array have been incremented:
+The loop invariant expresses that all elements up to the current loop index ``J`` have been incremented (using :ref:`Attribute Loop_Entry`).
+With this loop invariant, |GNATprove| is able to prove the postcondition of ``Map_Arr_Incr``, namely that all elements of the array have been incremented:

 .. literalinclude:: results/map_arr_incr.prove
    :language: none

+Note that the commented loop invariant expressing that other elements have not been modified is not needed, as it is an example of :ref:`Automatically Generated Loop Invariants`.

 Consider now a variant of the same initialization loop over a vector: